If your home is on a heat network

 It's worth asking for everything in writing and keeping it in case you need it in future.

-Ask for:
+Ask about:

-information about any maintenance charges and service fees you'll have to pay
+any maintenance charges and service fees you'll have to pay

 contact details for the heat network supplier and information about who you should speak to if there's a problem

-You should also check whether the heat network supplier is part of a consumer scheme like the Heat Trust.
+You should also check whether the heat network is part of a consumer scheme like the Heat Trust.
 If it is, you'll have more protection if you have problems with your heat supply.

 If you think something seems unfair you should ask about it and get your answer in writing.
 Keep it as evidence in case you need to challenge something in future.